 Expanding to the Coastal Estates

 Kendrick expanded his California holdings in 2019 with a stunning Manhattan Beach property that brought him closer to the ocean.
 This oceanfront home marked a move toward high-end coastal living.
-The Manhattan Beach home features multiple levels, floor-to-ceiling windows, and direct beach access.
+Step outside the main floor, and you’ll find a cascading layout built around wall-to-wall glass that puts the Pacific surfline right in your sightline.

 In 2022, he added his most valuable California home—a $15.85 million Bel-Air estate.
 This mid-century ranch, originally designed by architect Edward Fickett, sits on nearly an acre of prime Bel-Air real estate.
 The property features classic mid-century modern architecture with glass walls that blur the lines between indoor and outdoor living.